beerpwn/ctf/2019/CSAW_CTF/baby_csp/README.md

 ![Image desc](./description.png)

 As the descrption/title say we will probably need to bypass CSP to trigger some XSS in order to steal the admin cookies.
-Sufing to the index page we have this:
+Surfing to the index page we have this:

 ![Image desc](./index.png)